nt0k/CS150/ProjectB/README.md

 emissions have increased slightly.

 **Data**: I pulled the following data from the world bank: Total greenhouse gas emissions excluding LULUCF per capita, Forest area (% of land area), Access to electricity (% of population), and Life expectancy at birth, total (years).
+I selected this data because the world bank has some of the most detailed and reliable data for the topic that I selected for this project.

 **Visualization Strategies**: I will use a choropleth graph to visualize changes in the region of Asia with several options for interactivity.
 The years can be changed manually, advanced one at a time with a button, or a continuous animation